demisto/content-docs/docs/become-a-tech-partner.md

 - Ability to test the integration, build test playbooks, and use the integration from the CLI
 - A couple of example playbooks to showcase how your your integration could be used

-All these requirements are documented in the [Getting Started Guide](getting-started-guide).

-## 6. Provide our team with product access
+## 5. Provide our team with product access

 As an automation platform, it shouldn’t surprise you that we’ve also automated our integration testing and deployment.
 We do nightly tests of each integration in order to confirm functionality and, in order to do this, we require access to your product and/or APIs.
 Preferably, the instance will have all data related to the integration use cases, so they can be tested.
 E.g. if one of the use cases is ingesting incidents to Demisto, the instance should have demo incidents.
 This access is not used for any other purpose.

 Before submitting the integration, please work with the Palo Alto Networks BD Team to share access

-## 7. Submit a GitHub pull request
+## 6. Submit a GitHub pull request

 Once you have completed development of your content or integration, please submit a *Pull Request* on our GitHub Content Repo.
 The title of the Pull Request must contain the *Partner ID* we provided earlier.

 After the PR is submitted, it will require a review session with the development team.
 When the review of your integration is complete, check your code into our GitHub repository.
 Your build will added to be published to our global community.
 We release content updates every two weeks.

-## 8. Join TSANet
+## 7. Join TSANet

 To have their integrations approved and shipped with the Demisto Content, we require our partners to join the industry-standard support framework called TSANet in order to deliver outstanding support to our mutual customers.
 It’s free when you register under the Palo Alto Networks account, and it really streamlines the cross-company processes.
 [Sign Up For TSANet](https://paloaltonetworks.tsanet.org).

-## 9. Work with our Marketing
+## 8. Get the word out

 Now that the integration is complete, you'll get the visibility you deserve!
-Our BD team will connect you to our Marketing team to work together on content, such as Blog posts, YouTube videos, etc.
+Our BD team will connect you to our Marketing team to work together on content, such as Solution Briefs, Blog posts, YouTube videos, etc.